blsmith/Getting-and-Cleaning-Data/Codebook.md

 * Using the extracted mean/standard deviation data (avgstd), calculate column averages by subject and activity.
 * Create a tidy data set, 'tidy', containing these new derivations, subject, activity, and class.
 Set row.names to FALSE.

+# Code Book for Final Data 'tidy'

+The data set contains 180 rows and 82 columns.
+Each row represents the required mean calculations by subject and activity.